 Are ESE pods as good grinding beans yourself?

-It depends upon what you imply by as great as, actually.
-At the time of writing, there isn't as much variety where ESE pods are worried, similar to pre-ground, truly since currently many of ESE pods are from huge brand names including Illy (who created the ESE pod), Amazon (who have their own brand mentioned as Solimo) Pure Gusto & & Lavazza.
+It depends upon what you imply by as great as, truly.
+At the time of writing, there isn't as much variety where ESE pods are concerned, similar to pre-ground, simply since currently most of ESE pods are from huge brand names including Illy (who created the ESE pod), Amazon (who have their own brand called Solimo) Pure Gusto & & Lavazza.
 The primary con in my opinion of ESE pods, is the absence of freshness vs purchasing whole beans and grinding them yourself, or purchasing freshly pre-ground from a small batch roaster.

-Very like other coffee pods, normally speaking, you wind up paying a lot more for your coffee with ESE pods.
-When you work it out by the Kilo, you'll primarily end up paying in between around ₤ 25-- ₤ 50 per kilo.
+Just like other coffee pods, normally speaking, you wind up paying a lot more for your coffee with ESE pods.
+When you work it out by the Kilo, you'll generally end up paying in between around ₤ 25-- ₤ 50 per kilo.